anuragsoni/color/README.md

-# Color
+## color: converts between different color formats

-Library to convert between different color formats.
+Library that converts between different color formats.
+Right now it deals with HSL, HSLA, RGB and RGBA formats.

+The goal for this library is to provide easy handling of colors on the web, when working with `js_of_ocaml`.

 ## Examples